RedEarthBlueSky/GoPlay_app/README.md

 you may at this stage be prompted to install Expo tools globally

+Select Yes...

-If you do this and get a 'requires Expo Cli error'
+After this if you get a 'requires Expo Cli error'

 Do the following